msupply-foundation/msupply_docs/content/mobile/introduction/getting_started.md

 ### Tetum

-And here is the main screen in Tetum language !
+And here is the main screen in Tetum language!
 ![Choose language](/mobile/introduction/images/tetum.jpg)